friendly-misanthrope/Dojo-solo_project_library/README.md

 ## You are now all set to create, read, update, and delete books and their related notes and cover photos!

 Constructive criticism and ideas are always welcome.
-This application is a WIP and new features will be added in the coming weeks/months.
+This application is a WIP; code will be cleaned up, some refactoring will be done, and new features will be added in the coming weeks/months.
 User registration/login is coming soon.

 Thanks for checking out my project!
 ~Nick